FoxLee/fox-4e-styling/README.md

 * I gave rituals a purple header cus, I dunno, I like it.
 * Turn it on/off in the module settings.
 * Includes tweaks for compatibility with the Chat Portrait module.
+* If you're not using auto-generated power cards, I've enabled two classes you can use with the source code editor to make the appropriate parts of your text pick up some basic styling.
+  * `power-basics` for text that should look like the source/type/usage/keywords section
+  * `flavour` for text that should look like flavour text.
+  * To use them, enter "source code" mode using the toolbar button in the text editor.
+Then just add the desired class name to the `p` or `div` element wrapping your text, like so: `<p class="flavour">`.
+You won't see any difference while editing your item (at least for now) but you should see it in chat next time you use the power.
+  * They will probably look okay with some elements other than p or div too, but consider these "unsupported".
 ### Token Action HUD Styling
 Tweaks the styling of [Token Action HUD](https://github.com/Drental/fvtt-tokenactionhud) just a little.